 Women in robotics leadership

 Kristi Morgensen is one such female in leadership.
-Morgensen is a professor and associate chair for academics in the Department of Aeronautics and Astronautics at the University of Washington.
+Morgensen is now Professor and Chair of the Department of Aeronautics & Astronautics at the University of Washington.
 She is also part of the UW robotics, controls and mechatronics group.

 According to Morgensen, living organisms use a wide variety of sensors, including visual, acoustic (like bat sonar), mechanical, biomimetic (hair flow), or even chemical.